SongweiGe/CNTK/README.md

 # Convolutional Neural Tangent Kernel (CNTK)

-This repository contains the code for Convolutional Neural Tangent Kernel (CNTK) in the following paper
+This repository contains the code for Convolutional Neural Tangent Kernel (CNTK) in the following paper.
+I have made some modifications to run it on different datasets.

 [On Exact Computation with an Infinitely Wide Neural Net](https://arxiv.org/abs/1904.11955) (NeurIPS 2019)